gguillau/Yachay.ai-Tweet-Geolocation-Prediction/README.md

 ![alt text](https://github.com/giova22i/Yachay.ai-Task/blob/main/images/companyimage.png)

 ## Objective
+Yachay is an open-source Machine Learning community that has collected decades worth of useful natural language data from traditional media (i.e. New York Times articles), social media (i.e. Twitter & Reddit), messenger channels, tech blogs, GitHub profiles and issues, the dark web, and legal proceedings, as well as the decisions and publications of government regulators and legislators all across the world.

 This project takes on the goal to improve upon Yachay.ai's infrastructure to train a deep learning model to predict coordinates of individual texts.